flame-engine/flame/doc/audio.md

   flame_audio: 0.1.0-rc4
 ```

-The you should add entries in the `assets` section for each file that you want to use (and make sure
+Then you should add entries in the `assets` section for each file that you want to use (and make
-that the files exist in the paths that you provide).
+sure that the files exist in the paths that you provide).

 For the examples below, your `pubspec.yaml` file needs to contain something like this: